Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Saturday's total is 10.7 points higher than the combined 53.8 PPG average of the two teams.
+- The two teams combine to average 53.8 points per game, 11.2 less than the over/under in this contest.

-- This contest's total is 12.7 points more than the 51.8 these two squads combine to allow per game this season.
+- The 51.8 combined points per game that these two squads have allowed this season are 13.2 fewer than the 65 over/under in this contest.

-- The Golden Flashes and their opponents score an average of 64 points per game, 0.5 fewer than Saturday's total.
+- The Golden Flashes and their opponents score an average of 64 points per game, one fewer than Saturday's total.

-- The 55.6 PPG average total in Bulls games this season is 8.9 points fewer than this game's over/under.
+- In 2021, games involving the Bulls have averaged a total of 55.6 points, 9.4 fewer than this game's set over/under.

 Kent State Stats and Trends

-- The Golden Flashes have covered the spread once this season when favored by 5.5 points or more (in two chances).
+- This season, the Golden Flashes have one ATS win in two games as a favorite of 5.5 points or more.

-- Kent State's games this year have not gone over any of five set point totals.
+- Kent State's games this year have not gone over the total in five opportunities.

 - When Kent State records more than 24.2 points, it is 1-1 against the spread and 2-0 overall.

-- Kent State is 1-2 against the spread and 2-1 overall when the team amasses over 389.4 yards.
+- When Kent State picks up more than 389.4 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Golden Flashes have four giveaways this season, while the Bulls have five takeaways .
+- The Golden Flashes have turned the ball over four times this season, one fewer than the Bulls have forced (5).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.